jules2689/trudeau/trudeau/2020-04-18/q_a.md

 ---

 **Question**:
-Many people on social distance programs are surviving on less than people who are getting the CERB.
+Many people on social distance programs are surviving on less than people WHO are getting the CERB.
 Many marginalized Canadians will simply never be able to access the CERB as it is structured.
 Rather than continue to tweak it, why not just make the CERB universal?

 **Answer**:
-We moved very quickly on replacing income for people who lost a paycheque because of COVID-19.
-These are families who were relying on that next paycheque to be able to pay for rent, to be able to pay for groceries, to be able to support their children and their parents.
+We moved very quickly on replacing income for people WHO lost a paycheque because of COVID-19.
+These are families WHO were relying on that next paycheque to be able to pay for rent, to be able to pay for groceries, to be able to support their children and their parents.
 This was the absolute priority that we needed to move forward quickly on.
 With the moves that we were able to make, over 7.5 million payments have been made already and there are obviously many more to come.
 At the same time, we recognize the particular vulnerability of marginalized communities of particular groups.
-That's why we have put forward significant measures to try to help them, whether it's through shelters and support for charities and charitable organizations, or extending measures so people who work a very small amount of hours a month can still receive the CERB.
+That's why we have put forward significant measures to try to help them, whether it's through shelters and support for charities and charitable organizations, or extending measures so people WHO work a very small amount of hours a month can still receive the CERB.
 These are kinds of things we're looking at, and we're continuing to move forward to get the help out to people we need to.